At version 0.3 clipLogger is a new, beta software that takes a no frills approach to capturing and storing clipboard content.

 Working with the usual Ctrl+C CopyQ keeps items ordered in a list.
 This can disabled via it’s tray icon or Ctrl+Shift+X. Click on its tray icon to see the program’s main window.
 The last item copied is always on top and of course in Windows’ own clipboard.
-The items stored can be moved up and down to bring them to the top and clipboard items can be moved to new tabs (drag them) as a simple sort of grouping.
-The tabs can be made to look like a tree on the left side of the window as an alternative to the more traditional tab look.
+The items stored can be moved up and down to bring them to the top and clipboard items can be moved to new tabs (drag them) as … Read more

 A new entry in the clipboard management software category is ClipMe (not the first software or app to use that name?).
 It is currently at the 0.1.0 beta stage and there is potential for development and lots more to come.
 At this time ClipMe is basic and does not do all that much.
 However it is functional even as is.

 Use Windows’ usual Ctrl+C to capture text, files and images that are stored in ClipMe’s database.
 Bring up the manager (Ctrl+Shift+O by default, configurable via the Preferences) to view them and their size.
 Hover over any captured image in the … Read more

 Clipjump is a very capable freeware clipboard manager.
 It , of course, holds many clipboard items and does its job without disturbing familiar Windows routines such as Ctrl+C, V and X. It provides a tool tip like confirmation and visual, for example one that confirms that it has copied items.